machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 Motivation
 ----------

-In this application boxes are picked that are stacked in a random way.
+This application picks randomly stacked boxes.
 From the way they are presented it is hard to see the orientation of the boxes.
 As you can see in the image below: The 3D information shows one big surface.
 From the yellow plane it is a challenge to determine the exact location of all 5 boxes.